 We’d recommend a prenatal vitamin to every expectant mother, and if you’re having twins you don’t need a specific type of vitamin.
 A standard prenatal vitamin will do the job.

 As always, talk to your healthcare professionals if you’re worried, or just want specific recommendations.
-As we always say, every pregnancy is different.
+As we always say, every pregnancy is different, especially with the different twin types.
 But if possible, look down this list and check off whatever you can, as much as you can.

 So make sure you’re hydrated.
 Check your urine when you go to the bathroom, and if it’s dark or cloudy, make sure to drink more.
 It should be straw yellow or lighter, and see through like water.